Stationary vine copula models for multivariate time series: Parameter estimation

 \subsection{Asymptotic results}

 In what follows, we establish consistency and asymptotic normality of the parametric and semiparametric parameter estimates.
 Their proofs are given in Section S6 of the supplementary material.
 All results are derived as consequences of the more general \Cref{thm:aux_consistency} and \Cref{thm:aux_an} given in \Cref{sec:gen}.
-The latter theorems establish consistency and asymptotic normality for general semiparametric method-of-moment estimators and may be of independent interest.
 A discussion of the results is given at the end of this section.

 We shall assume in the following that the series $(\bm X_t)_{t \in \mathds Z}$ is strictly stationary and absolutely regular.
 For $p = 1, d = 1$, it is sufficient that the copula density is strictly positive on a set of measure 1 \citep[Proposition 2]{longla2012some}.
 The proof can be easily extended to $p, d \ge 1$, which leads to the mild sufficient condition that all pair-copula densities are strictly positive on $(0, 1)^2$.
+In what follows, $\| \cdot \|$ denotes the Euclidean norm.